 The price of your funeral is usually fixed at the rate at the time of your purchase.
 This means you will be protected from rising funeral costs.
 However, cheaper funeral plans may not cover third party costs, and these may increase over time.

+Cheap funerals are not a new concept, but the truth is that they are often overlooked.
+As funeral costs continue to rise, more and more people find themselves looking for ways to pay their final respects without breaking the bank.
 There are many affordable funeral plans on the market that offer you good value for money and a wide range of services.